 NERC Performance Standard BAL-002-3, Disturbance Control Standard -Contingency Reserve for Recovery from a Balancing Contingency Event, requires PJM to carry sufficient contingency reserve to recover from a sudden balancing contingency (usually a loss of generation).
 The Contingency Event Recovery Period is the time required to return the ACE to zero if it was zero or positive before the event or to its pre-event level if it was negative at the start of the event.
-NERC standards set the Contingency Event Recovery Period as 15 minutes and Contingency Reserve Restoration Period as 90 minutes.27 The NERC requirement is 100 percent compliance and status must be reported quarterly.
-PJM implements this contingency reserve requirement using primary reserves.28 PJM maintains 10 minute reserves (primary reserve) to ensure reliability in the event of disturbances.
+NERC standards set the Contingency Event Recovery Period as 15 minutes and Contingency Reserve Restoration Period as 90 minutes.
+The NERC requirement is 100 percent compliance and status must be reported quarterly.
+PJM implements this contingency reserve requirement using primary reserves.
+PJM maintains 10 minute reserves (primary reserve) to ensure reliability in the event of disturbances.
 PJM's primary reserves are made up of resources, both synchronized and nonsynchronized, that can provide energy within 10 minutes.
 PJM does not currently have a Contingency Reserve Restoration Period standard.

-PJM requires that 150 percent of the largest contingency on the system be maintained as primary reserve.
+PJM requires that 150 percent of the largest single contingency on the system be maintained as primary reserve.
 PJM can make temporary adjustments to the primary reserve requirement when grid maintenance or outages change the largest contingency or in cases of hot weather alerts or cold weather alerts.

-The Primary Reserve Market requirement is calculated dynamically for each market solution, ASO, IT SCED, and RT SCED, as 150 percent of the most severe single contingency (MSSC).
+The Primary Reserve Market requirement is set equal to 150 percent of the largest single contingency for each market solution, ASO, IT SCED, and RT SCED.

-PJM can, for conservative operations, raise the primary and synchronized reserve requirement.
+PJM can, for conservative operations, raise the primary and synchronized reserve requirement when grid maintenance or outages change the largest contingency or in cases of hot weather or cold weather alerts.
 Such additional reserves are committed as part of the hourly (ASO) and five minute (RTSCED) processes.
-In the first three months of 2019, the average five minute interval primary reserve requirement for the RTO Zone was 2,519.3 MW.
-The average five minute interval primary reserve requirement in the MAD Subzone was 2,517.1 MW.
+In the first six months of 2019, the average five minute interval primary reserve requirement for the RTO Zone was 2,447.5 MW.
+The average five minute interval primary reserve requirement in the MAD Subzone was 2,421.6 MW.
 These averages include the hours when PJM raised the requirements.

-The MMU identified instances when PJM increased the primary and synchronized reserve requirements (see Table 10-5) from their levels prior to and following the identified increases.
-The amounts of the increases are calculated against average requirement levels before and after the periods of increase.
+The MMU identified instances when PJM increased the primary and synchronized reserve requirements (Table 10-5).
+The amounts of the increases

-27 See PJM "Manual 12: Balancing Operations," Rev. 39 (Feb.
+See PJM "Manual 12: Balancing Operations," Rev. 39 (Feb.
 21, 2019) Attachment D, "the Disturbance Recovery Period is 15 minutes after the start of a Reportable Disturbance.
 Subsequently, PJM must fully restore the Synchronized Reserve within 90 minutes."

-28 See PJM "Manual 10: Pre-Scheduling Operations," § 3.1.1 Day-ahead Scheduling (Operating) Reserve, Rev. 37 (Dec.
-10, 2018)
+See PJM "Manual 10: Pre-Scheduling Operations," § 3.1.1 Day-ahead Scheduling (Operating) Reserve, Rev. 37 (Dec.
+10, 2018).